jcaperella29/ATAC_APP/README.md

 Q: Can I run this on an HPC?
 ✅ Yes.
 This app is fully portable via Docker or Singularity.

-Built a scientists, for scientists.
+Built by scientists, for scientists.
 🧬🖥️ Make ATAC analysis suck less.